1. Home

 Instead, when the electrons absorb energy, they enter an excited state.
 At this point, the electrons are freed so they can cross the barrier between two different substances.
 The end result is the creation of an electric current.

 The discovery of the photoelectric and photovoltaic effects led to significant advances in the understanding and use of solar power.
-On the timeline of solar energy history, multiple scientists contributed theories that ultimately evolved into what we think of as the modern-day solar panel:
+Multiple scientists contributed research that ultimately evolved into what we think of as the modern-day solar panel.

 • 1839 - French scientist Alexandre-Edmond Becquerel created a photovoltaic cell, inspiring future developments in photovoltaics.